tanboonjoon/main/docs/UserGuide.md

 implementation of blocks - events with no name (placeholders).
 4. This app is built on Java, and runs on any Desktop.

+### Advanced User

+1. Once you have used the program long enough and are comfortable with editing the config.json file directly.
+You are allowed to do so.
+2. Please take note that you should only edit the values in the config file (e.g changing path, setting new active time )
+3. Do take note that changing or removing any keyname such as 'taskForceDataFilePath' will result in the system overwriting the config file with a default one instead.
 ## Quick Start

 0. Ensure you have Java version `1.8.0_60` or later installed in your Computer.<br>